cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 ```

 ### V: SMEM->Register
 This is the step where we have to tread a bit carefully.
-V is sitting in SMEM in the same format as Q and K--contiguous along `kHeadDim`--so we can't just copy our SMEM->register pipeline from earlier.
+V is sitting in SMEM in the same format as Q and K -- contiguous along `kHeadDim` -- so we can't just copy our SMEM->register pipeline from earlier.
 This part is a bit confusing, so let's visualize the problem first:

 ![SMEM physical layout for our MMAs.
 Each block is a tile.](mma_v_layout.png)

-> **Note**: The tiled MMA visualization in our [tiled MMA section](#tiled-mma) was a human-friendly view that's actually what `sV` looks like here--it doesn't represent the physical SMEM layout we have.
+> **Note**: The tiled MMA visualization in our [tiled MMA section](#tiled-mma) was a human-friendly view that's actually what `sV` looks like here; it doesn't represent the physical SMEM layout we have.

 As we can see, Q and K are both row-contiguous along `kHeadDim`, which they matmul across.
 S and V matmul across `kBlockN`, not `kHeadDim`, so V is not row-contiguous along the concatenation dimension.
 As a result, we have to tile it "vertically" along the columns for the tiled MMA.

 But what does "vertically" even mean?
 We were pretty hand-wavy about the `SM75_U32x4_LDSM_N` atom earlier, so let's clarify it now:

 #### LDSM Copy Atom
 When we issue the `LDSM_N` instruction, we load the entire 16x16 fragment in one go.
-Since we have 8-half contiguous blocks for the 128-bit load (which is also our SMEM layout), each 16x16 `ldmatrix` load takes in exactly 32 SMEM addresses--one from each thread.
+Since we have 8-half contiguous blocks for the 128-bit load (which is also our SMEM layout), each 16x16 `ldmatrix` load takes in exactly 32 SMEM addresses -- one from each thread.
 For the `U32x4` denomination, we treat each one as a 4x32-bit register load, which is perfect since the MMA Atom underneath understands that each 32-bit register holds two fp16s.

 > **Note**: Ampere tensor cores support `INT4`, `INT8`, `FP16`, `BF16`, and `TF32` (19 bits).
 The `U32x4` modifier can be confusing because it only describes the source data/register size, not the actual data type underneath.
 The `LDSM` instructions are purpose-made for tensor core MMAs and don't support standard 32-bit floats.